reliablyhq/documentation/docs/guides/how-it-works/slo-reports/index.md

 ### Availability SLO

-For availability, the Reliably CLI will fetch the error rate over the entire time period.
-The availability is computed as 100 - error rate.
-The error rate is calculated as: Sum of (HTTP 5xx requests/Sum of all requests) * 100
+An Availability SLO allows you to specify a target availability percentage for a Service.
+That target percentage is the percentage of the time that the service should be avaialble.

+#### Measuring Avaialibilty SLOs

+The Reliably CLI allows you to measure you SLO targets.
+For availability, Reliably will calculate the percentage of error responses in the time window.
+All 5xx status responses are counted as errors.

 ### Latency SLO

-For latency, the Reliably CLI will fetch the 99-percentile latency for every minute over the total time period.
-It will count the number of times the 99-percentile is above the threshold and divide it by the total number of minutes to get the value as percentage.
+A Latency SLO allows you to specify a threshold latency for a service and a target percentage.
+The percentage gives the target percentage of responses within that threshold latency.

+#### Measuring Latency SLOs

+For latency reliably will determine the percentage of responses under the threshold specified for the SLO.

 #### Where does the Reliably CLI get the Data from